keboola/connection-docs/manipulation/transformations/sandbox/index.md

 the [Input Mapping](/manipulation/transformations/mappings/#input-mapping) of the transformation into account.

-Each user has **one sandbox per project and [backend](/manipulation/transformations/#backend)** (MySQL, Snowflake and Redshift) to their disposal.
+Each user has **one sandbox per project and [backend](/manipulation/transformations/#backend)** (Snowflake, Redshift and MySQL) to their disposal.
 Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management --- see below.

 {: .image-popup}